Lesley Lebkowicz, The Petrov Poems (2013)

 The narrative takes us through the process of disaffection to their defections, their interrogations and then their dislocated new life.
 It ends, after Volodya’s death, with Dusya living with her sister Tamara in suburban Melbourne:

-So it’s as much the story of a relationship that plays out in extraordinary circumstances, a migrant story with higher stakes and the glare of publicity.
+So it’s as much the story of a relationship that plays out in extraordinary circumstances, a migrant story with high stakes and the glare of publicity.
 The part of the story that struck home most forcefully for me is in the last two sections, ‘The Petrovs at Palm Beach’ and ‘The Petrovs in Melbourne’, where they continue with their lives after the drama, neither celebrated nor left alone.
 From ‘Sentences’:

 From ‘They know we are Petrovs’: